 - The Bayesian Score Predictor (BSP) is designed to provide you and your residency program with an estimate of your probability of passing the Family Medicine Certification Examination.

-- To access the most recent In-Training Examination Questions and Question Critiques, log into your Physician Portfolio and click on the link “In-Training Examination."
+- To access the most recent In-Training Examination Questions and Question Critiques, log into your MyABFM Portfolio and click on the link “In-Training Examination."